-- 15. Replace the front bezel and access panel. - 16.
+- 15. Replace the access panel. - 16.
 If the computer was on a stand, replace the stand. - 17.
 Reconnect the power cord and turn on the computer. - 18.
 Lock any security devices that were disengaged when the access panel was removed.